 With solar loans through Mosaic, homeowners have the ability to lower their monthly payments after month 18 if they pay off more than 30% of their loan within 18 months.
 Also, all the payments stop once the loan is fully paid off.
 By contrast, leases often have “escalator” clauses tied to utility rates that increase payments over time.

-If you think you might want to expand your solar installation or add battery storage down the road, it’s straightforward if you own your system – in fact, Mosaic can even connect you to financing in some cases.
-However, if you’re leasing, you don’t own the system, so you can’t add to it.
+If your customer thinks they might want to expand their solar installation or add battery storage down the road, it’s straightforward they own their system — in fact, Mosaic can even connect solar installers to financing in some cases.
+However, if they are leasing, they don’t own the system, so they can’t add to it.

 Solar leases can be transferred, but the process is arduous and can deter buyers.
-By contrast, when you go solar with a loan, you may have the option of transferring your loan as part of the home sale through Mosaic’s online platform – or, if you pay off the loan, you can keep the panels and take them with you to your new home.
+By contrast, when your customers go solar with a loan, they may have the option of transferring their loan as part of the home sale through Mosaic’s online platform — or, if they pay off the loan, they can keep the panels and take them with them to their new home.

 Loans Are Driving the Home Solar Market